helm/helm-www/content/en/docs/topics/plugins.md

 ## The Plugin File Structure

 In many ways, a plugin is similar to a chart.
 Each plugin has a top-level directory containing a `plugin.yaml` file.
-Additonal files may be present but only the `plugin.yaml` file is required.
+Additional files may be present but only the `plugin.yaml` file is required.

 ```console